 Emotional lability, crying spells, irritation, rage, and agitation

-Unfortunately, the risks of fluoxetine addiction and dependency were not studied before its approval.
+Like so many commercial products out of the pharma industry, the risks of fluoxetine addiction and dependency were not studied before its approval.
 In fact, it has yet to be a priority, even as the number of prescriptions rises.
-30-plus years later, the label states no studies have been done on fluoxetine dependency as a potential outcome of using the medication.
+30-plus years later, the label states no studies have been done on fluoxetine dependency as a potential outcome of using the medication.10

-Because fluoxetine may cause dependency, the best way to avoid these negative side effects is to find alternatives to long-term antidepressant therapy when possible.
+It is possible to find alternatives to drug-based therapy that eliminate the risk of side effects, and that can provide the benefits one hoped for but didn’t receive with prescription drugs.
 There are safe and holistic methods that can provide relief as effectively, if not more so, than fluoxetine.
 Some of these methods include:

 Long-Term Recovery With ATMC

 Whether your goal is tapering off an existing fluoxetine prescription or looking for a solution before attempting an SSRI, Alternative To Meds Center can help you on your journey.
-With a skilled medical team in place and decades of experience supporting patients as they titrate off medications, we can help you avoid complications throughout the process.
+With a skilled medical team in place and decades of experience supporting patients as they reduce and eliminate medications, we can help you avoid complications throughout the process.